Vinithak688/pdsnd_github/README.md

 washington.csv, new_york_city.csv, chicago.read_csv

 ### Credits
-I would like to thank Stackover flow for informative info
+I would like to thank Stackover flow for informative info.
+I would like to thank Udacity for this course